-In the COVID-19 pandemic, a once in the 100-year event (Spanish Flu was in 1918), every type of business has been affected.
-Even people who have diversified income streams have seen all of their income streams affected.
+Every type of business has been affected by the COVID-19 pandemic, a once-in-100-year event (Spanish Flu was in 1918).
+Even people with diversified income streams have seen their income streams affected.

 If you started a small business running an Airbnb, governmental agencies might have shut you down and stopped you from renting, forcing you to cancel reservations.
 Also, by not having a comprehensive overall plan and changing the rules weekly, these governmental agencies have brought your rental business to a standstill.

-Overall, if you look past the Amazons and Apples and larger technology companies that are doing well, other businesses, the economy, and especially the consumer have been wrecked by the pandemic.
+Overall, if you look past the Amazon, Apple and larger technology companies that are doing well, other businesses, the economy, and especially the consumer have been wrecked by the pandemic.
 Subsequently, most of your Income Levers have all been “broken” or at least “cracked.”

 How do you deal with a 100-year Event?

 Experiencing a 100-year event is where having financial reserves comes into play.
+That is why having a financial reserve is important.
 A financial reserve gives you the flexibility to weather downturns in your business.
 So how are people approaching the economic destruction of the pandemic?

 What individuals are doing.